 The Science in Simple Words

 Different Structures: Water and oil have different “structures,” kind of like how your Lego blocks and puzzle pieces have different shapes.
-Because they are so different, they donāt mix together.
+Because they are so different, they donāt mix.

 Water is Heavy: Water is like a heavy toy.
 When you pour it into a bottle, it likes to stay at the bottom.